Can You Be Allergic to Marijuana?

 Treatment Options for Marijuana Allergy

 There is currently no marijuana allergy treatment for cannabis users specifically, but you can take antihistamines to manage and reduce symptoms.
 For many types of pollen allergy, allergy shots are prescribed to reduce sensitization, but they are not currently available for marijuana pollen.
+Since there aren’t many treatment options, those with allergies should avoid marijuana plants and the drug to prevent the onset of symptoms.

 Is it safe for people with Asthma to use cannabis?